dust999/PHPDataBaseStructure/README.md

 # PHP DataBase Structure

-Simple script that create simple api for CREATE, UPDATE, SELECT and DELETE data from the database
+Simple script that create simple API for CREATE, UPDATE, SELECT and DELETE data from the database

 Just two files:
 - mysql_connect.php